uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

 ::

-   void vklDriverSetLogCallback(VKLDriver, VKLLogCallback, void *);
+   void vklDeviceSetLogCallback(VKLDevice, VKLLogCallback, void *);

 which Open VKL will use to emit log messages.
 Applications can clear either callback by passing ``nullptr`` instead of an actual function pointer.
 By default, Open VKL uses ``cout`` and ``cerr`` to emit log and error messages, respectively.
-The last parameter to ``vklDriverSetErrorCallback`` and ``vklDriverSetLogCallback`` is a user data pointer.
+The last parameter to ``vklDeviceSetErrorCallback`` and ``vklDeviceSetLogCallback`` is a user data pointer.
 Open VKL passes this pointer to the callback functions as the first parameter.
-Note that in addition to setting the above callbacks, this behavior can be changed via the driver parameters and environment variables described previously.
+Note that in addition to setting the above callbacks, this behavior can be changed via the device parameters and environment variables described previously.

 Basic data types
 ----------------